Bath, New Brunswick

 Bath is a former village on the Saint John River in Carleton County, New Brunswick, Canada.
 It held village status prior to 2023 and is now part of the town of Carleton North.
+Bath was originally called Monquart, after the stream on its northern boarder, and to this day the residents of the area affectionately refer to themselves as "Monquarters".

 Bath is famous for the annual "Bath Fall Fair" which took place every Labour Day with a parade and fair and to end the night fireworks.

 History

-Soldiers from the War of 1812 first settled in the area.
-Historically, Bath has been largely dependent on the St. John River as means of communication with other areas in the province, hydropower and transportation.
-Transportation in Bath changed drastically by the addition of railway in the 1870s, residents of the village were now able to travel via rail instead of the river.
-The railway brought growth to Bath with the new retail stores, axe factory, four hotels and blacksmith shop opening as a result of the railway.
-The post office dates from 1875.
+When Bath was first settled by Europeans, it was mostly soldiers after the War of 1812 who came to farm the area.
+At that time it was known as Monquart.
+It wasn't until 1868 that the community was renamed Bath, after the city in England.
+During that first century the residents of Bath were largely dependent on the St. John River as means of communication with other areas in the province, hydropower and transportation.
+When Canadian Pacific built the railway across the country, Bath, following a trend of remote village progressing towards connectivity, changed drastically.
+Residents of the village were now able to travel via rail instead of the river.
+This new access brought growth to Bath with a new retail stores, an axe factory, four hotels, a post office, and blacksmith shop opening as a result of the railway.
+By 1904, Bath had 1 post office, 8 stores, 2 hotels, 2 sawmills, 1 grist mill, 3 churches and a population of 350.

+Bath was incorporated as a village in 1966.

 On 1 January 2023, Bath became part of the new town of Carleton North.
 The community's name remains in official use.